Skip to main content

 • Hosting & cloud services (access to your information from anywhere)

 In a nutshell, managed IT services are a way to outsource the day-to-day management of your information technology needs.
-The specifics can vary on the technology services provided by different managed IT companies.
+The specifics of the technology services provided by different managed IT companies can vary.

 Managed IT services also provide three traditional business models: